jarad/MWBDSSworkshop/README.md

-ISDSWorkshop
+Midwest Big Data Summer School - R Workshop
 ============

-An R package for the Introduction to R for Biosurveillance [pre-conference training](http://www.syndromic.org/annual-conference/2015-isds-conference/pre-conference-trainings) for the [International Society for Disease Surveillance](http://www.syndromic.org/).
+An R package for the Midwest Big Data Summer School [pre-conference training](http://mbds.cs.iastate.edu/2019/) R workshop.

-Prior to the conference, please install R, Rstudio (not required, but highly recommended), and the ISDSWorkshop R package.
+Prior to the workshop,
+please install R,
+Rstudio (not required, but highly recommended), and the MWBDSSworkshop R package.
 You will need to have internet access and administrator privileges to install everything.

 ## Install R (may require administrator privileges)